-On HighwayFrogs.Net, a website for fans of the Frogger series, a user named Kneesnap announced this week that they had gained access to a motherload of Frogger 2: Swampy's Revenge development materials from studio Blitz Games (as spotted first by MrTalida on Twitter).
+On HighwayFrogs.Net, a website for fans of the Frogger series, a user named Kneesnap announced this week that they had gained access to a motherload of Frogger 2: Swampy's Revenge development materials from the defunct studio Blitz Games (as spotted by MrTalida on Twitter).

-This haul includes everything from concept art to level designs to prototype builds to source code back-ups, raw game assets, and even voice recordings.
-The chances are, if you can name it, it's probably here.
+The haul includes everything from concept art to level designs to prototype builds to source code back-ups, raw game assets, and even voice recordings.
+The chances are, if you can name it, it's probably there.

 As Kneesap writes on the forum, some of the highlights he's come across so far include: